 In commercial and retail property investment, the tenants that you choose to occupy a property, or a suite in a property, will be critical to the overall investment and its performance.
 There are things that you can do with that concept when it comes to marketing your services to property investors and landlords locally.

 Choosing the right tenant for a property is part of a ‘strategic leasing’ process.
 We are therefore the strategists when it comes to the leasing process and as a result, enhancing the investment result.
 If you work with properties in commercial or retail real estate leasing, focus your personal and professional marketing efforts into strategic leasing and tenancy placement.
 Improve your ‘value’ to landlords as part of that process.
-(NB – if you want leasing tips in tenant and landlord services, you can get them here in Snapshot – its free)

 Want some variety in your real estate leasing business?
 You can also get ‘tenant advocacy’ appointments with the larger tenants in your town or city; I say the ‘larger’ tenants because they are best placed to need expert leasing help and then pay for the professional services in finding new premises.
 Don’t waste your time with the smaller tenants; be more ‘choosy’ and work with corporate tenants that require the sourcing of premises.
 Be more focused in your tenant leasing services.